winn0/q_darknet/ver3/README.md

 Resnet18_qat_cifar10 :training model and save

-extract_weight : save weights file to merged_weights and can see layer scales, zeropoints
+make scale_fixed_point : fixed point normalization for Scale and save weights file to merged_weights and can see layer scales, zeropoints

-edit_resnet18.ipynb: edit quantized resnet18 zeropint and scale
+edit_resnet18.ipynb: edit quantized resnet18 zeropoint and scale